-Alzheimer's disease is the most common type of dementia in the UK.
+Alzheimer's disease is the most common cause of dementia in the UK.

-Dementia is a syndrome (a group of related symptoms) associated with an ongoing decline of brain functioning.
+Dementia is the name for a group of symptoms associated with an ongoing decline of brain functioning.
 It can affect memory, thinking skills and other mental abilities.

 The exact cause of Alzheimer's disease is not yet fully understood, although a number of things are thought to increase your risk of developing the condition.